microsoft/TypeScript-Website/packages/handbook-v1/en/tutorials/TypeScript Tooling in 5 minutes.md

 title: TypeScript Tooling in 5 minutes
 layout: docs
 permalink: /docs/handbook/typescript-tooling-in-5-minutes.html
+oneline: A tutorial to understand how to create a small website with TypeScript
 ---

 Let's get started by building a simple web application with TypeScript.